droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 The werewolves' recent flurry of activity has made Szoldar suspect that the pack has come under the leadership of a new, more reckless alpha.
 He doesn’t know where the werewolves’ den is, but he cautions the players to keep an eye out for anything strange or unusual.
 # E5.
 The Svalich Road
-As the players exit Szoldar’s shack, any characters with a passive Wisdom (Perception) score of 19 or higher notice a silhouette watching them from the southern treeline.
+As the players exit Szoldar’s shack, any character who succeeds DC 24 Perception check notices a silhouette watching them from the southern treeline.
 If the players approach, look toward, or otherwise attempt to interact with the silhouette, it vanishes.

 The silhouette is Arrigal, who has decided to spy on the players on Strahd’s behalf and to ensure that Arabelle is safely returned should the players find her.
 Though he remains out of sight for the remainder of the journey, Arrigal continues to track the players from afar.
 ## E5a.
 Luna River Bridge